-Reports have shown that global coffee chains such as Starbucks, Pret and Costa have still been able to hold their standing in the wake of the coffee boom, with consumers continuing to choose to frequent chains that they know and trust.
+Reports have shown that global coffee chains such as Starbucks, Pret and Costa have still been able to hold their standing in the wake of the coffee boom.
+With consumers continuing to choose to frequent chains that they know and trust.
 Interestingly, we have also seen a growth of strong artisanal independent coffee shops for those consumers who are rejecting the standardised offering of coffee.

 Health concerns go global

 Another result of globalisation and the common dialogue had is that trends now prevail on a global level.
-In recent years, there has been growth in a worldwide health consciousness through education, which has resulted in an explosion of health related products being brought to the market.
+In recent years, there has been growth in a worldwide health consciousness through education.
+This has resulted in an explosion of health related products being brought to the market.
 A growing trend is for natural foods which also have an added benefit.
 Drinks are appearing on the market which have “added benefits” such as antioxidants, prebiotics, probiotics, electrolytes and fiber.

 Resistance to globalisation